AhmedHalat/Parsec-Cloud-Preparation-Tool/Readme.md

 ### RDP:
 Only use RDP to intially setup the instance.
 Parsec and RDP are not friendly with each other.

+### VNC:
+Use VNC to fix dual display issue on initial startup with parsec.
+Connect with vnc://${VM-IP} or just the ip on some connectors and the default pass is: 4ubg9sde.
+This pass should be changed

 ### Issues:
 Q. Stuck at 24%